<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Whether it’s exam time, illness, or a school event, extended families often step in to offer help, be it advice, time, or presence.

-Challenges in an Extended Family
+Challenges In An Extended Family

 Distance Can Limit Daily Bonding